ARMmbed/mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W/README.md

     You will be prompted to overwrite existing files.
 Type `y` to continue.

 1. Unplug your device from the power supply.
 1. Remove the jumper shunt from J26.
 1. Plug in power.
-1. Press the Mode button until the LED stops blinking to put the device in KitProg3 mode.
+1. Press the Mode button until the LED is always on to put the device in KitProg3 mode.
 1. To provision the board with basic configuration, run:

     ```
     cysecuretools -t cy8ckit-064b0s2-4343w -p policy/policy_multi_CM0_CM4_tfm.json provision-device
     ```
 1. Unplug your device from the power supply.
 1. Put back the jumper shunt back in J26.
 1. Plug in power.
-1. Press the Mode button until the LED stops blinking to put the device in DAPLink mode.
+1. Press the Mode button until the LED starts blinking to put the device in DAPLink mode.

+    **Note:** You don't need the keys and other files that are created in this flow in the future.
+At this point, you can delete these files.

 For more information about the initial provisioning process, please see ["Provision the Device" section of the CY8CKIT-064B0S2-4343W PSoC 64 Secure Boot Wi-Fi BT Pioneer Kit Guide](https://www.cypress.com/file/502721/download#page=30&zoom=100,96,382).